Witiko/doctoral-thesis/main.md

-← Although this ambitious vision has not been fully realized by the project, it motivated the creation of many smaller digital mathematical libraries, some examples of which we will discuss in sections \ref{sec:arxiv}--\ref{sec:eudml}.
+← Although this ambitious vision has not been fully realized by the project, it motivated the creation of many smaller digital mathematical libraries, some examples of which I will discuss in sections \ref{sec:arxiv}--\ref{sec:eudml}.
-In Section \vref{sec:gdml}, we will discuss the future of digital mathematical libraries.
+In Section \vref{sec:gdml}, I will discuss the future of digital mathematical libraries.

 ### ArXiv